weblucas/okvis_ros_mesh_mapping/README.md

-This is a modified version of OKVIS ROS.
+This is a forked version of OKVIS ROS.
 When you clone this repository with the recursive parameter, it will automatically download [our modified version of OKVIS](https://github.com/weblucas/okvis_mesh_mapping).
 Please read the readme of the main repository of [our mesh-based mapping](https://github.com/weblucas/mesh_based_mapping/).
 There you can find instruction how to build and run, dataset and license.

 ---